Georgia county could ban booze on beach around football game

 Recommended Video:

 BRUNSWICK, Ga.
-(AP) — A coastal Georgia county is considering banning alcohol from a popular beach on the weekend of the Florida-Georgia football game in nearby Jacksonville, Florida.
+(AP) — Business owners in coastal Georgia say they fear the revenue impact of an alcohol ban on the weekend of the Florida-Georgia college football game in nearby Jacksonville, Florida.

-The Brunswick News reports that the Glynn County Commission will consider the alcohol ban on East Beach on St. Simons Island on Nov.
-6 and 7.
-Commissioners could vote when they meet on Thursday.
+Glynn County commissioners on Thursday banned alcohol on the beaches of St. Simons Island on Nov.
+6 and Nov.
+7, saying they were worried in part about COVID-19 transmission.
+Some commissioners have long disdained the party scene dubbed “frat beach” that overtakes parts of the resort island on that weekend.

-The Nov.
-7 game typically draws crowds to what's been dubbed “frat beach” on the coastal Georgia island.

-Commissioner Peter Murphy said the county has considered other options already, from cracking down on public drunkenness and open container laws to simply closing the beach.
-Murphy said he feared a ban could send revelers to other beaches, but said that problem is beyond the county's control.

-Glynn County police will be on the beach, as well as Georgia State Patrol and Department of Natural Resources officers.
-Glynn County Police Chief Jay Wiggins said officials are still discussing how police might enforce the ban.
-Browning said the county plans to scale back employees who had provided safety, first aid and lost-and-found services.
+Heather Hardman told The Brunswick News that her restaurant, Beachcomber BBQ & Grill, could lose a third of its normal business that weekend.

+He said it would it be more effective for county police officers to crack down on illegal activity.

+“I was a college student once, and we drank,” Bennett said.
+“Can kids get a little out of hand here?
+Sure.
+But if it was patrolled right and the county funded the police enough, I don’t think you’d have any issues.
+I don’t think the kids are coming down here worried about getting arrested.”

-Georgia's public health department has reported more than 316,000 cases of COVID-19 and at least 6,994 virus-related deaths in the state since the pandemic began, while Florida's public health department has reported more than 706,000 cases and at least 14,317 deaths among Florida residents.
+Georgia's public health department has reported more than 322,000 cases of COVID-19 and at least 7,13494 virus-related deaths in the state, while Florida health officials have reported more than 714,000 cases and at least 14,803 deaths among Florida residents.

-A ban could hurt tourism in a year that's already been hard for businesses.
-However, Golden Isles Convention and Visitors Bureau CEO Scott McQuade said this might be a chance to change the event to welcome visitors, “but without the undesired behaviors and single mass gathering on the beach.”

 Follow AP coverage of the pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.